 A number of changes already are under way—including the First-Year Learning Initiative and Student Success Coaches.
-Haeger has called for instructional innovation to better address the way that today's students learn, advocating the effective use of technology as a key tool for increasing student retention.
+Such innovations are in line with the way today's students learn and demonstrate that the effective use of technology is a key tool for increasing student retention.

-A new University College will become a model for delivering freshman-year courses with increased student success and improved retention.
-The college will debut in fall 2012.
+University College has become a model for delivering freshman-year courses with increased student success and improved retention.

-The Lumberjack Mathematics Center will radically change the way freshman math is taught at NAU.
+The Lumberjack Mathematics Center has radically changed the way freshman math is taught at NAU.
 The center is based on the emporium model used by Virginia Tech, which has demonstrated a decrease in D's, F's and withdrawals for freshmen, lowering a major barrier to retention.